 On Cray Machines¶

-Dynamic linking has become the default mode of linking on Cori.
+Dynamic linking is the default mode of linking on Perlmutter and Cori.
 To build a dynamically-linked executable, you don't have to build the MAP libraries.
 You build your executable as you would normally do, but with the

 -g compile flag: